brave/brave-core/README.md

 - Implement DemoAPI logs
 - Additional unit test coverage
 - Migrate Mocks and Tests to Brave Core
+- Remove CMake and migrate to Brave Core

 All of these will be fixed _very soon!_